 A train ride from Vienna, students of the Jewish Studies Specialization explored Eisenstadt, a city in the Burgenland region of Austria.
 The tour was organized by Professor Michael Miller in the framework of his seminar class "Jews in the Habsburg Empire" and guided by Gerhard Baumgartner, director of the Documentation Centre of Austrian Resistance (DÖW).
-Close to the castle of the Esterházy family, who were the lords of this formerly Hungarian city between 1622 and 1848, the Jewish Quarter was a small village in itself, autonomously administrated until 1938.
+Close to the castle of the Esterházy family, who were the lords of this formerly Hungarian city between 1622 and 1848, the Jewish Quarter was an autonomously administrated village.
 The quarter still conserves the small palace in which the imperial factor Samson Wertheimer had his residence and private synagogue, as well as two important cemeteries dating back to 1679.
 In postwar Austria, the authorities demolished the main synagogue in 1951, but established in the Wertheimer Palace in 1972 the Austrian Jewish Museum, which has become a pioneering institution in the country's historical memory.

 November 14, 2021

 October 26, 2021